Nervous Cop: Follow up

 Nervous Cop reformed with a new lineup in 2017 to record an 18-minute self-titled piece which was released for download through CASH Music and as part of Deerhoof's limited edition vinyl box set for Joyful Noise Recordings' "artist in residence" program.
 Saunier, Dieterich and Hill returned without Newsom and were instead joined by long-time Deerhoof vocalist and bassist Satomi Matsuzaki, guitarist Ed Rodriguez who joined Deerhoof in 2008, and Andy Morin of Hill's newer group Death Grips.

+Track listing

+The spelling of some track titles varies between sources.
+The titles below are spelled as they appear on the back cover of the original CD release.